ForeverZer0/glfw-net/README.md

 Unix users need only have GLFW built and installed on the system globally, and need not distribute any binaries along with the application.

 ## IMPORTANT!
 The Windows and Unix library name differ.
 On Windows, the library name is `glfw3` (always exclude file extensions), and on Unix systems, it is only `glfw` without the major version suffix.
-By default, the `Glfw.LIBRARY` constant is hard-coded in the Windows format, so this will either need changed, or require you to resolve the dependencies manually.
+By default, the `Glfw.LIBRARY` constant is hard-coded in the Unix format.
+On Windows, you will need to account for name change while resolving dependencies, or rename the binary.

 ## Native Window Creation
 Once you have your dependencies taken care of, creating a window is simple.